ilmari-lauhakangas/limnoria-plugins-libreoffice/README.md

 The settings that are not channel-specific can be changed in this way: `nameofbot: config plugins.Welcome.waitPeriod 60`.

 The Welcome plugin stores known nicks in the SQLite3 database file `data/global/Welcome.sqlite3.db`.
+If a newcomer disconnects during the wait period, their nick is not stored.
+If a newcomer changes their nick (even multiple times) during the wait period, the most recent nick is stored.
+The nicks are cleaned before storing, so typical appended extra stuff such as numbers are left out.

 If you want to import nicks, an easy way is to create a CSV file with ID numbers as the first column and the nicks as the second.
 Then,

 1. `sqlite3 Welcome.sqlite3.db`
 2. `.import --csv /path/to/nicks.csv nicks`